AaronTraas/Notes/Recipes/cocktails/Lady-Laura.md

 It had "house-made orgeat", but I couldn't taste it.
 Not sure how necessary it is.

+The amounts are my guesses, as are the directions, though I'm much more certain about those

 ## Ingredients

-- Hibiscus-infused coconut rum
+- 2oz Hibiscus-infused coconut rum cordial (Malibu, Bounty)
-- pineapple juice
+- 1oz pineapple juice
-- lemon juice
+- 1/2 oz lemon juice
-- orgeat
+- 1oz orgeat

+## Directions

+1. Add all ingredients to shaker with ice, and shake
+2. Strain into hurricane glass or similar filled with crushed ice or pebble ice.
+3. Garnish with... purple flower?
+Pineapple wedge?